TOTON95/toton95.github.io/_posts/2021-06-11-introductory-post.md

-​	Hello, my name is Alexis Guijarro and I consider myself as a robotics developer and an open source creator.
+​	Hello, my name is Alexis Guijarro and I am a robotics developer and an open source creator.
 I am from Mexico and yes, as a good mexican, I like street tacos, some buenos memes and a good time with comedy.

 Although I am not very well know on the Internet, I've done sporadic contributions to Open Source projects by generating new code, workshops and translations.